The bachelor of science in international health has been renamed the bachelor of science in global heath.

 The department's curriculum blends public health and health systems management with an emphasis on the environment, culture, economics, and politics and their influence on health.

-The Office of the University Registrar maintains a list of courses and course descriptions for the International Health Program.
+The Office of the University Registrar maintains a list of courses and course descriptions for the Global Health Program.
 To see the course descriptions for the current academic year, visit the registrar's Web site.

 - One of the first of its kind in the country